-Facts about 10 Wood Species
+Facts About 10 Wood Species for Custom Lockers

 What are wood lockers made of?
 Well, wood, of course, but what kind of wood?
 Legacy Lockers has a broad selection of wooden lockers to go with any type of décor or sensibility.
 Here are some interesting facts about some of the wood used in the luxury lockers offered by Legacy Lockers.

 It’s actually a member of the birch family.
 The softest of all the hardwoods, alder wood is a light brown color with subtler and straighter grain patterns than patterns in other hardwoods.
 It’s very versatile and used for making furniture, cabinetry and other woodworking projects, such as picture frames.